Wondering why your CSV file isn’t uploading properly? Unfortunately, it could be any number of issues.

 What characters are not allowed in a CSV file?

-The answer to this depends on the software program you’re uploading data to.
+The answer depends on the software program you're uploading data to.
 For example, QuickBooks doesn't allow zeros, dollar symbols, or commas in files.
-In general characters such as slashes, ampersands, and commas are not recommended.
+In general, characters like slashes, ampersands, and commas are not recommended.

 What is the difference between a text file and a CSV file?

 File types can be confusing.
-A text file is not as optimized as a CSV file for a spreadsheet program and so it’s not recommended to download or upload data using a TXT file.
-With the comma separated values, CSVs are a safer bet.
+A text file is not as optimized as a CSV file for a spreadsheet program, so it's not recommended that you download or upload data using a TXT file.
+With comma-separated values, CSVs are a safer bet.

 Why does CSV not save formatting?

-CSV files aren’t able to save any formatting, so if you want to create stylized headers, you’ll need to use Excel instead.
-However, this type of file isn’t recommended for data imports.
+Because of the way they're structured, CSV files aren't able to save any formatting.
+If you want to create stylized headers, for example, you'll need to use a program like Excel instead.
+Just be aware that this type of file isn't recommended for data imports.

 How do you repair a corrupt CSV file?